Taxstra Logo

 The "I'll Do It Later" Cost

-• Forgetting to file a tax return as an MS4 (Result: $0 PSLF payments missed)
+• Forgetting to file a tax return as an MS4 (Result: your first loan payments get set from your intern salary instead of a $0-income return)

 • Choosing Traditional 401k instead of Roth during residency